 Macau is full of beautiful temples and you can see a different kind of structure as Buddhist, Taoist and also folk faith with Buddha, Na Tcha, Tin Hau and many others.
 Once a small fishing village, the city hosts different religious faiths, so it’s also interesting to discover its religious side.

 Macau Tower is one of the world’s tallest observation towers with its 338 meters and it is the best place for a 360° view of the city.
 Once got the top, you can experience the Skywalk and take a stroll around the outer perimeter that encircles the tower.

-If you are curious about Macau and its 400 years history, don’t miss the several museums through the city.
-The most visited is around the Museum of Macau where you can learn more about history, culture and development of the city.
+If you are curious about Macau and its 400 years history, don’t miss the several museums throughout the city.
+The most visited is around the Museum of Macau where you can learn more about the history, culture and development of the city.